Ariège (department)

 Ariège ([aʁjɛʒ]; Arièja [aɾiˈɛdʒɔ]) is a department in southwestern France, located in the region of Occitanie.
 It is named after the river Ariège and its capital is Foix.
 Ariège is known for its rural landscape, with a population of 153,287 as of 2019.
-Its INSEE and postal code is 09, hence the department's informal name of le zéro neuf.
+Its INSEE and postal code is 09.
 The inhabitants of the department are known as Ariègeois or Ariègeoises.

 Geography

 The department is part of the current region of Occitanie.

 It borders Haute-Garonne to the west and north, Aude to the east, Pyrénées-Orientales to the south-east.
 To the south it borders Andorra and the Spanish Province of Lleida.

 Covering an area of 4,890 km2, the department is divided into three arrondissements: Foix, Pamiers, and Saint-Girons.

-It comprises 13 cantons, 21 intercommunalities, and 326 communes.
+It comprises 13 cantons, 21 intercommunalities, and 325 communes.
 In 2009 the Regional Natural Park of the Ariège Pyrenees was created covering about 40% of the area of the department of Ariège.